EECS150/asic-labs-sp24/lab1/README.md

 ## File Permissions <a name="paragraph3"></a>

-A tutorial about file permissions can be found [here](http://www.tutorialspoint.com/unix/unix-file-permission.htm) and answer the [questions](#Questions).
+A tutorial about file permissions can be found [here](http://www.tutorialspoint.com/unix/unix-file-permission.htm) and answer the [question 4](#Questions).

 ## Makefiles <a name="paragraph4"></a>

 Makefiles are a simple way to string together a bunch of different shell tasks in an intelligent manner.
 This allows someone to automate tasks and save time when doing repetitive tasks since make targets allow for only files that have changed to need to be updated.
-Please read through the tutorial [here](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/) (optional).
-Further documentation on make can be found [here](http://www.gnu.org/software/make/manual/make.html).
+The official documentation on make can be found [here](http://www.gnu.org/software/make/manual/make.html).

+> **TASK (optional):** Please read through this [tutorial](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/) .

 Let’s look at a simple makefile to explain a few things about how they work - this is not meant to be anything more than a very brief overview of what a makefile is and how it works.
 If you look at the Makefile in the provided folder in your favorite text editor, you can see the following lines: